cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 A sample preferential vote string with rejection option might look as follows::

-  Charly=Daniel>Anton>_bar_>Berta=Nina>Jannis
+  Charly=Daniel>Anton>_bar_>Berta=Nina>Janis

-In this modified example, Charly, Daniel and Anton got higher preference than the rejection option, while Berta, Nina and Jannis got lower preference than the rejection option.
+In this modified example, Charly, Daniel and Anton got higher preference than the rejection option, while Berta, Nina and Janis got lower preference than the rejection option.
 We call this "*winning* or *loosing* against the bar" respectively.

 You could also rank candidates equal to the ``_bar_``.
-In this case, you express that this candidates neither get higher nor lower preference than your the rejection limit, but you are indifferent about them.
+In this case, your vote will be threaten as abstention with regard to those candidates.

 So, also the following is a legal preferential vote string with rejection option::

-  Charly=Daniel>_bar_=Anton>Berta=Nina>Jannis
+  Charly=Daniel>Anton=_bar_>Berta=Nina>Janis

-Now Charly and Daniel are still winning against the bar, while Berta, Nina and Jannis are loosing against the bar.
-Anton is treated in a neutral way, he is neither accepted nor rejected.
+Now Charly and Daniel are still winning against the bar, while Berta, Nina and Janis are loosing against the bar.
+The voter abstained with regard to Anton.

 Of course, you can also rank all candidates higher, equal or lower to the ``_bar_``, meaning you accept, abstain or reject all candidates.